Your prostate health is important to your overall quality of life.

 Very rarely, open prostatectomy is needed.
 This is usually only required if there are complications with your BHP or if your prostate is very large.
-In this surgery, general anesthesia is used, and part or all of the prostate is removed.
+In this surgery, general anesthesia is used, and part of the entire prostate is removed.

 Prostatitis – Inflammation of the Prostate

 Another common prostate problem is prostatitis.
 Prostatitis is an inflammation of the prostate and is a condition that many men experience in their lifetime.